 icon

-Real Fruit vs. Fruit Purees: Which is Better for Brewing?
+Real Fruit vs. Fruit Purees: Which Is Better for Fruity Craft Beers?

 When it comes to fruited beers, what are the best ways to add flavor to your favorite brews?

-Craft brewing has a few conventional pointers to follow when it comes to selecting your favorite fruity additions.
-Read on for our suggestions to creating a range of fruity craft beer flavors—from subtle hints to strong, bold notes.
+Craft brewing has a few conventional guidelines for selecting your favorite fruity additions.
+Read on for our suggestions for creating a range of fruity craft beer flavors from subtle hints to strong, bold notes.

 Three wooden shelves spanning a wall full of craft beer cans.